-bird to the poultry-yard or farmery.
+point to the poultry-yard or farmery.

 7432.
-Where a complete set of poultry houses are intended, then a situation should be fixed on near or roles to the farmery, and with ample space around for the fowls to disperse over in the day-time, and one or more ponds for the aquatic sorts.
-A space thirty feet by fifty feet may be made choice of for the build-ings and yard (fig. 924); the building may be ranged along the north side, and the three other sides enclosed with a trellis or wire fence from six to eight feet in hight, and subdivided with similar fences according to the number of apartments.
-The hen-house (a) and turkey-house (b) may have their roosts (c) in part over the low houses for ducks (d) and geose (c), and besides these there may be other apart-ments (f, g, k) for hatching or newly hatched broods, for fat-tening, to serve as an hospital, or for retaining, boiling, or otherwise preparing food, killing poultry, and other purposes.
-A flue may pass through the whole in moist or very severe weather; the walls should be built hollow in the manner al-recay described (7002), which will at the same time be a saving of material; and the windows ought to have outside shutters, both for excluding excessive heats and excessive colds.
-In revery apartment there ought to be a window opposite the door, in order to create a thorough draught when door ought to have a small opening at bottom, for the admission of the fowls when the door is shut.
-The clevation (fig. 925), should be in a simple style, and there may be a pigeonry over the central building.
+Where a complete set of poultry houses are intended, then a situation should be fixed on near or close to the farmery, and with ample space around for the fowls to disperse over in the day-time, and one or more ponds for the aquatic sorts.
+A space thirty feet by fifty feet may be made choice of for the buildings and yard (fig. 924); the building may be ranged along the north side, and the three other sides enclosed with a trellis or wire fence from six to eight feet in height, and subdivided with similar fences according to the number of apartments.
+The hen-house (a) and turkey-house (b) may have their roosts (cc) in part over the low houses for ducks (d) and geose (c), and besides these there may be other apartments (f, g, h) for hatching or newly hatched broods, for fattening, to serve as an hospital, or for retaining, boiling, or otherwise preparing food, killing poultry, and other purposes.
+A flue may pass through the whole in moist or very severe weather; the walls should be built hollow in the manner already described (7002.), which will at the same time be a saving of material; and the windows ought to have outside shutters, both for excluding excessive heats and excessive colds.
+In every apartment there ought to have a small opening at bottom, for the admission of the fowls when the door is shut.
+The clevation (fig. 925.) should be in a simple style, and there may be a pigeonry over the central building.